2002 Copa Colsanitas

 The 2002 Copa Colsanitas was a women's tennis tournament played on outdoor clay courts at the Club Campestre El Rancho in Bogotá, Colombia that was part of Tier III of the 2002 WTA Tour.
-It was the fifth edition of the tournament and ran from 19 February through 25 February 2002.
-Unseeded wild-card Fabiola Zuluaga won the singles title and earned $27,000.
+It was the fifth edition of the Copa Colsanitas and ran from 19 through 25 February 2002.
+Unseeded wild-card Fabiola Zuluaga won the singles title and the $27,000 first prize.